andrewhao/andrewhao.github.io/_posts/2020-05-11-pm-less-engineering-teams-part-1.md

 - Engineering
 ---

-<h2 class="intro">Or: how my engineering team operates without a formal Product Manager by training engineers to think like product owners</h2>
+<h2 class="intro">Can a team with a recently-departed product manager learn to survive on its own?</h2>

 ## What if there were no PM's?